Never Guess the Market Bottom - Do This Instead

 It's quite a difficult task, especially now when crypto correlates to wider, macroeconomic conditions that have reached historical levels of uncertainty.

 Do we really need to know when the market will hit a sustainable bottom to start getting exposure to crypto?
-Cindicator’s in-house financial analyst ponders this question, sharing his research and experience.
+Cindicator’s in-house product manager ponders this question, sharing his research and experience.

 Sasha's experience